Sun Safety Tips for Kids: How to Protect Your Skin from the Sun

 Why sun safety is important for kids and their skin

-It’s science: too much sun can actually hurt your skin.
-Sunbeams have invisible ultraviolet light rays, which are usually called “UV rays” for short.
+It’s science: too much sun can hurt your skin.
+Sunbeams have invisible ultraviolet light rays, usually called “UV rays” for short.
 When skin gets exposed to UV rays, it makes a chemical called melanin.

 Melanin tries to protect your skin by making your skin darker.
 People with light-colored skin have less melanin than those with darker skin shades.
-But melanin isn’t enough to protect your skin.
+But melanin isn’t enough.

 Unlike sunlight and heat, UV rays are tricky because you can’t see or feel them.
 Even on a cool or cloudy day, UV rays can hurt our skin if the UV rays are strong.

-Sometimes you can see the skin damage happen right after being in the sun.
+Sometimes, skin damage happens right after being in the sun.
 But a lot of problems don’t show up until you get older.
-That’s why sun safety tips are super important for kids to learn about.
+That’s why sun safety tips are important for kids to learn about.

 Sunburns